Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/getting-started.md

 result = stub.Predict(request)
 ```

-_Note: For convinience we've already generated all our proto files to a python library and published it in PyPI.
+_Note: For convenience we've already generated all our proto files to a python library and published it in PyPI.
 You can install it via `pip install hydro-serving-grpc`_

 <br>
 <hr>